 Wheelchair racer and coach at the Dundee Dragons Wheelchair Rugby Club

 Seven community sports group leaders from the Sported network have joined the project, gaining additional support to help make their groups more inclusive.

 Working with a Sported volunteer, they will develop and deliver an 18-month action plan, matching the need of their own communities and ensuring there is a range of disability inclusive activities to support young people in Dundee.

 The Dundee Dragons have been instrumental in the creation of Project 21.

 Founded in 2013, the Dragons have had an amazing journey, changing the game for young people with disabilities.

 Fifteen young people have been selected as Project 21’s Young Influencers.
 Aged between 13-18 and involved in the community sports groups involved in the project, they either have a disability or are passionate about disability inclusion in sport.

 The programme aims to provide them with a toolkit to champion inclusion and become future leaders in their community, attending 9 activity days and workshops to increase their skills and confidence.

-The Young Influencer programme will run for the next year, culminating in an event designed and delivered by the young influencers promoting awareness of and celebrating disability sport in Dundee.
-We can’t wait to see what our young influencers learn and how they contribute to making their community groups more inclusive spaces.
+The programme will end with an event designed and delivered by the Young Influencers promoting awareness of and celebrating disability sport in Dundee.